glowpointzero/typo3-site-operator/README.md

 # TYPO3 Site Operator
-The «site operator» is a utility extension that helps you configure/run your TYPO3 instance.
-It makes some tedious tasks more fun.
+The «site operator» is a utility extension that helps you configure and run your TYPO3 instance.
+It makes some tedious tasks more easy and fun.

 ## Features
 (see details and how-to further down below)
-- Removes the need for TypoScript templates and automatically including those from your site package (respecting application context).
+- Removes the need for TypoScript templates and automatically includes those from your site package (respecting application context).
 - Provides a dead-simple way to set up email messages to be rendered via Fluid, including any assets such as images and css.
-- Distributes common values (such as ids, colors, paths, anything) on whatever application level they're needed, defining them in one single place only!
+- Distributes common values (such as ids, colors, paths, anything really) to whatever application level they're needed, defining them in one single place only!
+You might need color definitions in a 'manifest.json' file, but of course the same values are needed in your (s)css as well.
-- Generates «static resources» such as images or any text-based files.
-So, it's possible to pre-render favicons, but also SVGs or TypoScript files.
-This may make sense when distributing common values over multiple application levels, closing the gap between multiple technologies (i.e. CSS and TypoScript).
+- Generates «static resources» in general, such as images or any text-based files (see above).
+So, it's possible to pre-render favicons, but also SVG or TypoScript files.
-  As an example, think about using colors in CSS, but also distribute the same value to a site manifest file to get the look and feel of your site right).
 - Takes pre-configured scheduler tasks and makes sure they're installed on deployment / installation.
-- Provides a new approach to TCA building in a way that is fun, reliable and transparent (replaces 100 lines of those those huge array structures with 10-20 chainable, meaningful method calls).
+- Provides an object/chaining-based approach to TCA building.
+This enables you to build pretty large TCA structures with with 10-20 chainable, meaningful method calls.
 - Provides various site- or environment-related utility methods.
+- Smoke-tests your sites in any context with some easily maintainable and transparently declared configuration.

 **Check out [the examples in the documentation directory](Documentation/Examples).
 These will make sense to integrators/developers immediately.**